 In it, the Bhutanese have carefully preserved their rich legacy of traditional values and customs.
 There abound numerous theories about the origin of the name “Bhutan”.
 Some say the name. comes from the Sanskrit word Bhotant, which means “the end of Tibet.”
 A story prevailed that some English people on expeditions named the country “Bootan” from the Sanskrit word

-Bhotia, which means “Tibetan people.”
+Bhatia, which means “Tibetan people.”
 Regardless of all these names, the Bhutanese know their home as Drukyul—Land of the Thunder Dragon.
 And they refer to themselves as Drukpas.
 Druk in Bhutanese literature means ‘dragon’ and thus, the Bhutanese identify themselves with the dragon symbol; it is proudly featured on the national flag and also on various denominations of currency.

 2,000 BC.
 Historians have speculated that the Manas River, which cuts through the country, was used during this time as an immigration route from India to Tibet.
-The majority of what is known today comes from the records of early British explorers, folklore, and a few books that outlived.
+The majority of what is known today comes from the records of early British explorers, folklore, and a few books that were outlived.

 December 17, 1907, is a significant event in the political history of Bhutan.
 Trongsa Ponlop, Ugyen Wangchuck was enthroned as the first hereditary monarch of the Wangchuck dynasty.
 Today, the day is celebrated as the National Day across the country.
 The second King, His Majesty Jigme Wangchuck, followed in his father’s footsteps and continued to steer the country.
 For his famous policy of isolation, the second king is known as the steadfast defender.
-Known as the father of modern Bhutan, the third King, His Majesty Jigme Dorji Wangchuck,
+Known as the father of modern Bhutan, the Third King, His Majesty Jigme Dorji Wangchuck,

-By establishing the National Assembly, Bhutan began to witness a democratic element in the governance.
+By establishing the National Assembly, Bhutan witnessed a democratic element in its governance.
 Shouldering upon himself the king’s responsibility at the tender age of 16, the fourth King, His Majesty Jigme Singye Wangchuck, became the youngest monarch in the world.
-The world showed the deepest reverence when the King voluntarily led his troops into the battle in the military conflict of 2003.
+The world showed the deepest reverence when the King voluntarily led his troops into battle in the military conflict of 2003.
 Bravely did the King fight to clear out all the enemies.